NCAR/ccpp-framework/doc/code_walkthrough_DRAFT.md

 - the arg’s **type** is `ccpp_constituent_properties_t` — the register-phase descriptor array (a separate flag, `is_constituent_arg`); **and**
 - constituent-ness is ultimately the **host’s** decision.
-A scheme that only *reads* a name need not re-flag it — capgen-ng infers it from the set of names *some* scheme flags (“rule b”).
+A scheme that only *reads* a name need not re-flag it — capgen infers it from the set of names *some* scheme flags (“rule b”).
 If the host declares the name as an ordinary variable, that wins (`design_constituent_host_wins`).